vitorsalgado/goprom/README.md

 - a `crontab` executes the `loader` every 1 minute.
 - the `loader` checks if there's any new promotions.csv file in the specified directory.
 - no promotions file, it will exit.
-- found a promotions file, now it'll read the promotions and generate a file with Redis commands for every entry.
+- found a promotions file, now it'll read the promotions and stream each entry to Redis, including a configurable expiration time.
-- after generating the commands file with every promotion and their respective expiration, it will send the commands to Redis via **redis-cli --pipe**.
+- the `promotions.csv` file will be renamed, including a suffix `DATETIME--imported.csv`.

 ## Getting Started